Postgraduate Course: Research Methods in Developmental Linguistics (LASC11127)

 On completion of this course, the student will be able to:

-- use major research methods in developmental linguistics, including corpus analysis, elicited production, comprehension tasks, judgment tasks, questionnaires and online measures, as well as relevant tools (e.g. CLAN, Psychopy)
+- understand how to use key research methods in developmental linguistics, including elicited production, comprehension tasks, judgment tasks, questionnaires, online measures and qualitative methods

-- plan and carry out research project following the guiding principles of research management, including those related to research planning, participant recruitment, ethics procedures and data management
+- understand guiding principles managing empirical research, including those related to research planning, participant recruitment, ethics procedures and data management

 |Blom, E., & Unsworth, S. (2010).
 Experimental methods in language acquisition research.
 Amsterdam: John Benjamins.|